 I was kind of a crazy meatball lady when I made these recently.
 I decided to make a lot and freeze part of them, which resulting in a lot of meatball rolling and cooking.
 The end result, however, of meatball subs for dinner, and a couple of zip-lock bags in the freezer definitely made the time commitment worth it.

 Meatballs are one of those recipes where you really don’t need a recipe and you can hardly go wrong with changing things up a bit.
 I decided to use a combination of ground beef and turkey, but I easily could have used one or the other, or even a combination of ground pork, beef, and veal (which by the way is also the traditional meatloaf blend).
 I personally don’t like using just ground turkey because I think they turn out a bit dry and the flavor isn’t quite there.
 But, if you don’t eat red meat, by all means, use just turkey.

 Here is how we enjoyed ours the first night.

 Yummy right??
-Warm meatballs with melted provolone cheese on a toasted rustic roll.
+Warm meatballs with melted provolone cheese on a toasted sandwich roll.